kimberlythegeek/wordpress/README.md

 ___

 ## Hours Widget
-##### Work in Progress
+_Work in Progress_

-When written, will be a simple plugin to display business hours, formatted to be responsive, to remove
+When written, will be a simple plugin to display business hours, formatted to be responsive, to reduce the time spent doing redundant tasks from site to site.

 ___